How to Generate Great Business Ideas With LinkedIn

 Just keep in mind that this is not your primary outreach method and will not lead to the same type of engagement as direct messaging.
 Use it as a way to build up your presence on LinkedIn and open up natural avenues for connection.
 Instead of reaching out cold, you can reference an article a user shared, the comment they had on a post, or that you’re both part of the same industry group.

-READ MORE How to Create or Update Your logo
+READ MORE How to Separate Your Small Business and Personal Finances

 1. Explore the market